numeract/aws-lambda-r/doc/01-AWS-setup/README.md

 ![Edit Subnet2](35-edit-subnet.PNG)

-## Create security group
+## Create security group (if not already present)

-1. Go to AWS Console
+1. Go to AWS Web Console
 2. Select VPC from Services menu
-3. From VPC Dashboard,Virtual Private Cloud section, select "Security Groups".
+3. From VPC Dashboard, Virtual Private Cloud section, select "Security Groups".
+4. Look for the VPC ID of the previously created VPC.
-4. Click the "Create Security Group" button.
+5. If not present, click the "Create Security Group" button.
+6. Make note of the Security Group ID (`EC2_SECURITY_GROUP_IDS`)
+7. Optionally, give it a informative name tag (e.g., `aws-lambda-r-sg`)

 ## LAMBDA